sueszli/grid-search-galore/README.md

     The data is well-structured and has a lot of potential for optimization by ie. using one-hot encoding for the categorical features to speed up the training process.

+    _Preprocessing_: As has already been mentioned, this dataset only contains categorical features, so any numerical preprocessing strategies can be disregarded.
+Due to its entirely categorical nature, labelling and one-hot-encoding are strong candidates for preprocessin, though.
+Since it also contains missing values, imputation and/or deletion of rows/columns must be considered.
+Here, we decided to only go with imputation and its associated methods (impute with mode or make "missing" its own new value), as the "unknown"s appear too often and are spread too consistently across the dataset, making deletions of any kind infeasible.

 -   `mushroom`: Secondary Mushroom

     _Source:_ https://archive.ics.uci.edu/dataset/848/secondary+mushroom+dataset